-No. 5 Texas A&M makes last CFP case in 34-13 win vs. Vols
+No. 5 Texas A&M makes last CFP case in 34-13 win over Vols

 NOT AVAILABLE

 Running back Eric Gray, Tennessee’s leading rusher (772 yards), was not available for the game.
+Also, backup quarterback Brian Maurer was not available.

 UP NEXT